-- One new public works project was approved by EDA for the Chester Sewer District to install a new force main and pump station to serve a new glass production line at Guardian Industries.
-The company intends to create 45 new jobs and invest \$45 million at the plant; - A second public works application has been approved by EDA for the City of Rock Hill.
+- One new public works project was submitted to EDA for Lancaster County and the City of Lancaster.
+The funding would be used to bring water and sewer infrastructure to Fancy Pokket a specialty bakery company.
+The company intends to create 35 new jobs and invest \$8 million at the plant.
+The project was not funded by EDA; - A second public works application has been approved by EDA for the City of Rock Hill.
 The EDA funding requested will be used to realign Paddock Parkway to serve a new Ross Stores distribution facility.
-Ross Stores plans to create 550 new jobs and invest \$150 million at this facility; - The Council and Development Corporation had 7 new loans resulting in the creation of 30 new jobs.
-These companies will create over \$4.6 million in new capital investment; - Over the course of the year, Catawba Regional also assumed the EDA Revolving Loan Portfolios of Lower Savannah and Lowcountry COGs, increasing the total RLF capitalization to over \$4.5 million; and - Retraining programs have served 2,201 persons by preparing them to learn skills that will allow them to enter the work force.
+Ross Stores plans to create 550 new jobs and invest \$150 million at this facility; - The Council and Development Corporation had 7 new loans resulting in the creation of 77 new jobs.
+These companies will create over \$6.7 million in new capital investment; - Over the course of the last two years, Catawba Regional also assumed the EDA Revolving Loan Portfolios of Lower Savannah, Santee-Lynches and Lowcountry COGs, increasing the total RLF capitalization to over \$6 million; and - Retraining programs have served 915 persons by preparing them to learn skills that will allow them to enter the work force.